vagrod/zara/README.md

 # Zara Survival Engine
-Zara is written in C# (3D-engine-agnostic code [at the moment it has Unity references, but will be unlinked soon])
+Zara is written in C# (3D-engine-agnostic code [at the moment it has one Unity reference, but will be unlinked soon])

 ![Zara Demo app screen](http://imw.su/ZaraDemoScreen.png)